zhangjq0908/Easer/docs/en/HOWTO.md

 This document will describe how to add new functionality to Easer, especially how to add new *Event*(s) (and Condition(s)) and/or *Operation*(s).
 It may also say something about the design of the structure of Easer.
 (**Notice**: *Profile* is merely a collection of *Operation*(s), so if you want to extend the function of *Profile*, you just need to create new *Operation*(s).)

+Additionally, v0.7.7 introduced `USource` to unify the authoring for *Event and Condition*.
+This mechanism is still consider as early stage, so this document does not describe it yet (but it's similar to the previous ways).

 Add new Event/Operation
 ------